Final Performance Report

-- Unvented and air sealed attic with open-cell spray-foam insulation from Enverge/Holcim and tapered exterior roof deck (R-40)
+- Unvented and air sealed attic with open-cell spray-foam insulation and tapered exterior roof deck (R-40)

 - Light colored exterior to assist in reflecting the

-- Air infiltration performance to be tested on-site and projected at less than 3 ACH(50)..
+- Air infiltration performance tested on-site resulted in 63 ACH(50)..

 - Space conditioning system to be located entirely within the conditioned space, minimizing any conditioned air leaking to the exterior.